 Bought to us by The Princeton Review, they provide information about the 381 colleges that have rated the highest in The Princeton Review rankings.

 Many websites and books focus on the most popular college.
-And when colleges are popular, they may have higher admissions standards and it may be harder for students be a B average to be admitted.
+And when colleges are popular, they may have higher admissions standards and it may be harder for students with a B average to be admitted.
 This books gives us details on colleges that admit students with less than perfect grades.

 The colleges that get the most coverage in the media are typically the “Ivy League”-like colleges or institutions that do well in athletics.
 However, there are many small universities that do amazing things and produce many great graduates.
 This book focuses on colleges that don’t have “household names” but do wonderful things for students.